marsie84/computop-paypal-v4/README.md

 Required changes to get things up and running:

-ctpayment.php --> Supply your Computop Credentials
-ctpayment.php --> Add your base URL for success and failure redirect
+ctpayment.php --> Supply your Computop Credentials and add your base URL for success and failure redirect

 Difference from a regular implementation:
 Upon being redirected to the https://www.computop-paygate.com/paypal.aspx page, the buyer would see a 302 redirect to PayPal.